Bisous meaning:👄The many ways to say kiss,kisses & kiss me in French

 • Noun: I gave him a French kiss

-The irony is for centuries; there has been no single word in the French language for the act of French kissing.
+The irony is that there has been no official word in the French language for the act of French kissing for centuries.
+To describe Kissing with tongue, you had to say a phrase like these:

 7) Embrasser à la française (Kiss in the French style)